The coolest days of winter

 Jan.
 13, Winter Festival in La Farge, Wis.
 This ultra-picturesque pocket of southwest Wisconsin is a great place to play in the snow.
 At the Kickapoo Valley Reserve, there will be bobsled rides, sled-dog races and weight pulls, guided hikes to ice caves, snow carving and a candlelight ski.

 For more about the area, see Outdoors in the Kickapoo Valley.

 Jan.
 12-13, Bald Eagle Watching Days in Prairie du Sac, Wis.
 There are lots of eagles in this Wisconsin River town, where a dam stuns fish and makes them easy pickings.
 Go on a field trip by bus, then cross the river for a taste of Eagle White at Wollersheim Winery.

 For more about the area, see Road trip: Wisconsin River.

 For the Book Across the Bay candlelight tour, skiers wear goofy costumes.

-On Saturday, there are classical races, ski games for children, a snow-sculpture contest and orienteering, ice-cycle and skijoring races, plus a beer garden and vendor village.
+There are also classical and free-style races, ski games for children, a snow-sculpture contest and orienteering, ice-cycle, speedskating, snowshoeing and skijoring races, plus a beer garden and vendor village.

 © Torsten Muller